University English Scheme (UES)

 - Synthesising sources

-Continuing on from Session 3, this class looks at using multiple sources of information to support points and arguments, and how to incorporate these into writing to maximum effect.
+This class looks at using multiple sources of information to support points and arguments, and how to incorporate these into writing to maximum effect.

 All classes are free, and you need only come to the specific sessions that interest you.
 All students are welcome, but these sessions will be of particular interest to those returning to study or from outside the UK.